Electoral Backgrounder: Constitutional disqualification and intending candidates

 - Where a sitting Member of the House of Representatives resigns or dies, this creates a vacancy which must be filled by the issuing of the writs for a by-election (see section 33 of the Constitution).

-- However, where a sitting Senator resigns or dies (rather than being disqualified) this creates a casual vacancy which is able to be filled by the process set out in section 15 of the Constitution.
+- However, where a sitting Senator resigns or dies (rather than being disqualified) this creates a casual vacancy which can be filled by the process set out in section 15 of the Constitution.
 The purpose of section 15 is to preserve as much as possible the proportional representation determined by the electors in elections for the Senate.

 - The main features of section 15 are: